CDC Logo

 Date Status Assigned: April 27, 2015

 Reasons: Although the population is stable overall, there have been local, substantial declines in the past, though the most recent ones have shown good signs of recovery in the past decade.
-Has lost and continues to lose good quality habitat (especially winter range) to various types of land conversion and to forest encroachment, and is vulnerable to stress and stress-related diseases.
+This species has lost and continues to lose good quality habitat (especially winter range) to various types of land conversion and to forest encroachment, and is vulnerable to stress and stress-related diseases.
 Domestic sheep can introduce serious illnesses to otherwise healthy herds.
-The question mark reflects some of the uncertainty found when assigning values to the criteria.

 Range